qutheory/red-docs/docs/shutdown/index.md

 We are sad to announce that Vapor Red will be shutting down on March 31st.
 Service will be free starting today until shutdown to help you migrate away.
+After Vapor Red shuts down, your servers will continue to run and be accessible via your service provider's dashboard.
+Please note you will continue to be billed by your service provider normally.

 For more information on the shutdown, including guides for migrating to other platforms, please visit our docs.